LandazuriPaul/nest-react/CONTRIBUTING.md

 ## Coding styles

-As the TypeScript project doesn't issue an "official style guide", this project mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html).
+As the TypeScript project doesn't issue an "official style guide", this boilerplate mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html) for generic JavaScript declaration, and the [TypeScript book StyleGuide and Coding Conventions](https://basarat.gitbook.io/typescript/styleguide) for TypeScript specific syntax.

-For specific TypeScript objects, this boilerplate follows the [TypeScript book StyleGuide and Coding Conventions](https://basarat.gitbook.io/typescript/styleguide).
-Here are the main naming conventions:
+As a quick summary, here are the main naming conventions:

 - Use `camelCase` for **variable** and **function** names